 Each college sets its own policy regarding which CLEP exams it will grant credit for and how many credits it will award.
 Contact your admission officer or academic adviser to learn more about the CLEP policy at your institution.
 If you are not yet enrolled in a college when you take your CLEP exam, you can send your scores to your college when you enroll.

-SAU like most universities requires a $15.00. non-refundable service fee administrative fee for each exam to be paid directly to the institution.
+SAU, like most universities requires a $15.00 non-refundable administrative fee for each exam, to be paid directly to the institution.
 Call the Testing Center at (870) 235-4145 or come by Reynolds 216 to schedule an appointment.
 CLEP exams are given year round.

 CLEP Examinations and Southern Arkansas University Courses